ventus-ag/documentation/content/identity-management/groups.md

 ![](../../assets/images/groups/11.png?width=50pc&classes=border,shadow)

 {{% notice note %}}
 Member - this role is assigned to a User who is granted access to the Organization's Project and, accordingly, to all resources within this Project.
-Member can't add/remove other Users in the Project, can't see information about Administrators or Billing of the Organization/Project, can't add new Projects, edit or delete current one.
+Member can't add/remove other Users in the Project, can't see information about Administrators of the Organization/Project, can't add new Projects, edit or delete current one.
 {{% /notice %}}

 ## Edit Group